Abbey Mills Mosque: Terrorism

-The New York Times quoted Michael J. Heimbach, a deputy chief of the Federal Bureau of Investigation's international terrorism section, saying that the FBI has found that the same group of militants were involved in recruiting for Al-Qaeda.
+In July 2003 The New York Times quoted Michael J. Heimbach, a deputy chief of the Federal Bureau of Investigation's international terrorism section, saying that the FBI has found that the same group of militants were involved in recruiting for Al-Qaeda.
 The group has also been targeted to as "a key influence on terrorists targeting Britain" and "a common link to a string of attacks and conspiracies".

 The Tablighi Jamaat website states that it refrains from political or controversial activities and stands for democracy and freedom.
 The group describes itself as a non-political group and categorically rejects any links to terrorism or terrorists.
 Its website makes clear that it cannot take responsibility for the actions of every individual who has ever attended their mosques or services.

 Yoginder Sikand, who studied and wrote about the Tablighi Jamaat in South Asia, said that any fringe elements do not reflect the peacefulness of the movement.
 Although the group has a very loose organisational structure, Sikand says that it would be "simply wrong to describe Tablighi Jamaat as a terrorist recruiting organisation".

 Responses

 Petition

-An online petition was formed in response to the concerns raised about the planned mosque, calling on the Prime Minister to prevent the building of the mosque; the petition closed with over 250,000 signatures and was at the time the most signed petition on the site.
+An online petition was formed in response to the concerns raised about the planned mosque, calling on the Prime Minister, Gordon Brown to prevent the building of the mosque; the petition closed with over 250,000 signatures and was at the time the most signed petition on the site.
 Her Majesty's Government responded that the local planning authorities are responsible for general control of development in their areas and are required to take into consideration the views of interested persons and particularly local communities.
 In regard to this specific proposal, the government was informed by the Newham London Borough Council that there is neither a current planning permission or application for a mosque, nor is one expected in the near future.
 In September 2012, a planning application was submitted to Newham Council and is under consideration by them.

 Ken Livingstone, the then Mayor of London, issued a statement protesting against what he called "the particularly vicious nature of the campaign against a possible Muslim place of worship in East London", stating that it should be "condemned by all of those who support the long established right of freedom of religion in this country, and all the more so as it is based on information which has long been established to be factually untrue."